akbargherbal/treetype/DEV/session_summaries/session_31.md

 ---

 Fantastic work this session!
 We not only completed a major migration phase ahead of schedule but also performed a textbook-perfect diagnosis of a tricky bug.
 We're in a great position to squash it for good in the next session.

+---
+PS: While I do advocate fixing the Python parser script, I also advise caution.
+This Python file is the entire engine that brought the app to life; without it, the app is nothing.
+So we need to be careful when fixing this JSX bug, making sure we don’t unintentionally introduce another twenty bugs.
+In other words, we don’t want to create problems where none existed.